sbogucki12/resume/README.md

 ReactJs is over-engineering, you say.
 There is no JavaScript functionality on this site.
 True, enough.
 But I love the ease of configuration-free deployment of Create React App to Heroku.

+*PS* I am currently rebranding the site via Material-UI, so there IS JS!

 + HTML
 + CSS
 + Bootstrap (ReactStrap)
 + Heroku
 + VSCode
 + Material-UI
++ React-Router

 ## Screenshot

 + May 29, 2018

 *Comparison of old site to new, while in the middle of rebranding via Material-UI:*

 ![Imgur](https://i.imgur.com/p7Rnj87.jpg)